 Panic attacks can be scary and so bad that they get in the way of your daily activities.
 Treatment can help most people have fewer symptoms or even stop the attacks.

-What causes panic attacks and panic disorder?
+What are the symptoms of a panic attack and panic disorder?

 Panic attacks may also be brought on by:

-- A health problem such as an overactive thyroid (hyperthyroidism), or heart or breathing problems.
+- A health problem, such as an overactive thyroid (hyperthyroidism), or heart or breathing problems.

 - Depression or another mood disorder.